ZhongjieYu/TransMatch/index.md

 The overall architecture of our model.

 ### Pre-train feature extractor
+We pre-train a base network on all examples in base classes
 ### Classifer weight imprinting
+We apply the feature extractor to imprint the novel classifier based on few labeled samples.
 ### Semi-supervised fine-tuning by MixMatch.
+We adopt the holisitc semi-supervised method MixMatch to fine-tune the novel classifier on few labeled samples and many unlabeled samples.

 # Results